 In 1976, Jamek was the first one in the area to use stainless steel in his cellars, to control fermentation.
 This did not mean he wanted to replace the wood casks, but he wanted to increase the quality of his winemaking.

 His commitment to quality was so high, that he started choosing who could buy his wine.
 Martin Wiche, our guide, told us the story of how his grandfather would go in disguise to various restaurants across Austria.
 He would sit at a table, watch the atmosphere and taste the food.
 Only at the end, if he liked the place, did he tell the restaurant that they could buy his wine.

 We tasted nine wines in the restaurant, under our guide’s expert guidance.
 The tasting focused on showing us the difference in style between the different Wachau classifications.
 We started with a Grüner Veltliner which we tasted as Steinfeder, Federspiel and Smaragd.
 You could taste the increased complexity and the alcoholic strength as we progressed through styles.

 To understand the concept of site influence on the wine, we also tasted and compared a Ried Achleiten Riesling versus a Ried Klaus Riesling, both smaragd and wonderful.

 As usual, I will only provide tasting notes for the ones that we found very good and outstanding.
 The rest were good value and worth looking at.

 €23 from the producer

-Tasting notes: dry, medium acidity and medium alcohol, full body, medium plus aroma and flavor intensity of lemon, peach, lime, flowers, with an added herbal taste on the palate.
-Balanced, refreshing, with a long lemon zest lingering flavor.
+Tasting notes: dry, medium acidity and medium alcohol, full body, medium plus aroma and flavour intensity of lemon, peach, lime, flowers, with an added herbal taste on the palate.
+Balanced, refreshing, with a long lemon zest lingering flavour.
 This wine is too young to drink.
 It will develop nicely in the next couple of years.